NortaBirdo/learn_coq/02. induction/induction.md

   - (* n = S n' *) simpl. rewrite -> IHn'. reflexivity.
 Qed.
 </pre>

+To define which variable should be under induction you need to revise Definition.
+The variable which is used in match must be used for an induction.

+**The shape of a proof by induction will match the recursive structure of the program being verified, so make the recursions as simple as possible.**

+# Proofs inside proof

 ## Using of  Lemma

 Suppose we are proving some theorem: